CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Netfilter-ACLs.md

     ```

 - When using rules that do a mangle and a filter lookup for a packet, Cumulus Linux processes them in parallel and combines the action.
-- If a switch port has a bond, you must assign any egress rules to the bond.
+- If a switch port has a bond, you must assign any egress rules to the member interfaces not the bond itself.
 - When using the OUTPUT chain, you must assign rules to the source.
 For example, if you assign a rule to the switch port in the direction of traffic but the source is a bridge (VLAN), the rule does not affect the traffic and you must apply it to the bridge.
 - If you need to apply a rule to all transit traffic, use the FORWARD chain, not the OUTPUT chain.
 - The switch puts `ebtable` rules into either the IPv4 or IPv6 memory space depending on whether the rule uses IPv4 or IPv6 to make a decision.
 The switch only puts layer 2 rules that match the MAC address into the IPv4 memory space.